How to revive your lawn after winter

 Look out for bare spots!

-It's common for bare spots to appear after a long winter; look out for the bare areas in your lawn that have thinned out.
+The first thing to look for when exploring how to revive a lawn after winter is bare or thinning spots that have appeared over the course of the winter months.
 Give these spots an extra feed and perhaps consider overseeding.
 We recommend applying either a quick-release or slow-release fertiliser to give these bare spots the boost they need.
 Both will provide the nutrients your lawn needs to bring it back to life; you can apply these before or after seeding.

 Watch out for weeds!